learningequality/studio-docs/docs/add_content.rst

 To move topics or resources from one location to another, follow these steps.

 #.
-Use the checkbox to select the topic or individual resource and click the |move| button.
+Use the checkbox to select the topic or individual resource and click the |move| (move)button.

    **OR**